JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/5_project.md

 ## Assignment 2: Photogrammetry

 For the photogrammetry assignment, I took a video of my shoe with my phone and put it into polycam, which did a very good job.
 Putting my shoe on the PCV pipe helped capture the bottom.
+You can see it messed with the image a little bit though and I did a little bit of clean up.
 Also, I think since maybe shoes are a pretty common thing to scan, that could be why it turned out so well.

 <div class="row justify-content-sm-center">